 Much of the time, the company named alongside Apple is supplier Foxconn.
-After a number of workers died at Foxconn factories, Apple was criticized heavily in the media.
+After a number of workers died at Foxconn factories, Apple faced heavy criticism in the media.
 Steve Jobs made things worse with comments that some construed as uncaring, such as telling interviewers that the factories were actually “pretty nice.”

 The Pegatron story in 2013 showed that the problem extended beyond Foxconn.
 The 15-year-old worker who died, Shi Zhaokun, secured a job at a Pegatron factory using a fake ID.
 (The document state his age as 20.)
 In his first month at the company, he reportedly broke overtime laws by working upward of 280 hours.
 He clocked 79 hours in his first week alone.

 Apple later revealed that it sent a medical team to the Pegatron facility.
 The experts determined that working conditions did not lead to Shi’s death.
 “Last month we sent independent medical experts from the U.S. and China to conduct an investigation of the factory,” Apple said in a statement.
 “While they have found no evidence of any link to working conditions there, we realize that is of little comfort to the families who have lost their loved ones.
 Apple has a long-standing commitment to providing a safe and healthy workplace for every worker in our supply chain, and we have a team working with Pegatron at their facility to ensure that conditions meet our high standards.”